Return to Index

 Understanding and Helping

-When your child has exceptional abilities, helping him or her develop can be an enormous responsibility.
+When your child has exceptional abilities, helping them develop can be an enormous responsibility.
 Make sure your child is in an environment that provides the appropriate stimulation for their particular abilities and skills.
 Nurture and encourage questions and explorations.

 Gifted children often see ordinary things in different ways, make connections easily, or see things that others simply cannot see.